dimaMachina/graphql-eslint/docs/rules/lone-schema-definition.md

 A GraphQL document is only valid if it contains only one schema definition.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/LoneSchemaDefinitionRule.ts).

 ## Resources